Mt. Hood Skibowl

 Mt.
 Hood Skibowl is a part of the Powder Alliance pass network.
 This pass allows you to buy a season ticket at your home slope, then be able to use it to ski up to three free days at the rest of the participating resorts.

 There are numerous options to stay at Mt.
 Hood Skibowl around the resort.
 Check out the available options with the form below.

 Mt.
 Hood Skibowl Terrain Overview

 Mt.
-Hood Skibowl's slopes see on average 246 inches (97 cm) of snowfall a year.
-That is almost 20 feet a year!
+Hood Skibowl's slopes see on average 246 inches (6.2 meters) of snowfall a year.
+That is almost 20 feet every year!

 Mt.
 Hood Skibowl Elevation

 Mt.
 Hood Skibowl has a summit elevation of 5,100 feet, or 1,554 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 3,600 feet above sea level, creating a ski hill that is 1,500 feet (457 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.